nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 matter how many values we have to filter on.

 This can make a big difference in performance.
-And as an added bonus, this also handles empty lists correctly, where as writing `IN ()` would be a syntax error and thus needs to be handled manually in the client.
+And as an added bonus, this also handles empty lists correctly, whereas writing `IN ()` would be a syntax error and thus needs to be handled manually in the client.

-Unfortunately since MySQL does not have support for arrays, we have to find another way to improve our lifes.
+Unfortunately since MySQL does not have support for arrays, we have to find another way to improve our lives.

 ## JSON to the rescue?